 - Blackjack Rule 9: Splitting also doubles the bet as each new hand is worth the original bet.

-- Blackjack Rule 10: Playing on two Aces after they’re split isn’t allowed.
+- Blackjack Rule 10: Playing on a pair of aces after they’re split isn’t allowed.

-- Blackjack Rule 11: However, you can double on a hand resulting from a split, which triples or quadruples your bet.
+- Blackjack Rule 11: You can double on a hand resulting from a split, which triples or quadruples your bet.

 - Blackjack card values for numerical cards from 2 to 10 have the same value.